kvuong2711/memory-allocator/README.md

 # Dynamic Memory Allocator

-AUTHOR: Khiem Vuong
+Author: Khiem Vuong

-BUILT FOR CSCI 2021, FALL 2018 AT UNIVERSITY OF MINNESOTA, TWIN CITIES
+Built as a project for CSci 2021, Fall 2018 at University of Minnesota, Twin Cities.

-PROFESSOR: Stephen McCamant
+Professor in charge: Stephen McCamant

-PERFORMANCE (in comparison with standard C library -- built and run successfully on CSE Lab Machine):
+Performance (in comparison with standard C library -- built and run successfully on UMN CSE Lab Machine):
 - Space utilization: 95%
 - Throughput: 100% (exact ratio: 1.24)